 "You could not see Miss Curran and not help liking her…her look was the mildest, and the softest, and the sweetest look you ever saw."

 Following another coup attention on July 23, 1803, Emmet again went into hiding.
-He sent Sarah a message asking her to elope with him to the
+He sent Sarah a message asking her to elope with him to the United States.
+But the couple never left the country.
+He was arrested the following month, with unsigned love letters from Sarah in his possession.

 The earliest letters were simply copies of poems.
 But the love letters, partly in coded language, were full of information that could identify her as the writer.
 Later letters expressed her fear of angering her father, and the latest letter focused completely on her anxiety about Robert’s safety: